mark-borg/Mark-Borg.github.io/_pages/about.md

 We specialize in both client and server-side coding and partner with [talented design teams](http://www.superlabdesign.com/) on most of our projects.
 You can take a look at our recent work in the **[Projects](/projects/)** section of this website.

-### Hire Us!

-Got an interesting web app that you want built?
-Need some technical consulting on your next tech project?
-[Contact us](/contact/) for a quote!

 ### Work With Us!

 We're always looking for talented software engineers with experience in one or more of the following tools: